andrecsq/trips-challenge/README.md

 For an Open Source solution, I would think about using RabbitMQ for messaging, Knative for Functions and Druid for Data Warehousing.

 The data will be accessed by the Data Scientists by querying the BigQuery table.
-GCP has great documetnation for manipulating GIS data: https://cloud.google.com/bigquery/docs/gis
+GCP has great documentation for manipulating GIS data: https://cloud.google.com/bigquery/docs/gis

 ## How to create the Infrastructure